-The Puerto Rico Department of Housing requests that the Puerto Rico SHPO concur tha t the following determination is appropriate for the undertaking (Choose One):
+The Puerto Rico Department of Housing requests that the Puerto Rico SHPO concur that the following determination is appropriate for the undertaking (Choose One):

-following determination is appropriate for the undertaking (Choose One):

-☑ No Historic Properties Affected
+⋈ No Historic Properties Affected

 □ No Adverse Effect

 Condition (if applicable):

 □ Adverse Effect

-Proposed Resolution (if appliable)
+Proposed Resolution (if applic able)

-This Couling is to be Commisted by CUDO Claff Only

-This Section is to be Completed by SHPO Sta ff Only

-The Puerto Rico State Historic Preservation Office has reviewed and: d the above information

-☐ Concurs with the information provided.

-□ Does not concur with the information provided.
+This section is to be completed by shrO statt Only The Puerto Rico State Historic Preservation Office has reviewed and: d the above information □ Concurs with the information provided. □ Does not concur with the information provided.
+Comments: Carlos Rubio-Cancela State Historic Preservation Officer Date:

-Comments:

-Carlos Rubio-Cancela Date:

-State Historic Preservation Officer Dale.